 The archive, at Sideshow World, includes posters from the Hagenbeck-Wallace Circus and the Ringling Bros. and Barnum and Bailey Circus, as well as promotional photographs of the captives.
 This material typically referred to the women as “giraffe-necked.”

 These women and the many others from various parts of the colonized world were typically kidnapped from their communities and put on display.
 Many died young, exposed to diseases their bodies were not prepared to fight.
-In some cases their remains — sometimes preserved as “freakish” samples — are still being repatriated.Lisa Wade is a professor of sociology at Occidental College.
+In some cases their remains — sometimes preserved as “freakish” samples — are still being repatriated.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.